-$$\Phi^(\mathbf{y} \mid \mathbf{X}) = \int{\mathbb{R}^n} \Phi(\mathbf{y} \mid \mathbf{X}, \mathbf{a}) \Psi^(\mathbf{a}) d\mathbf{a} ,$$ is treated as the completely known parametric family of conditional distributions, whereas $\Psi^(a)$, on the contrary, is assumed to be absolutely unknown.
-In other words, the observer considers $\Phi^(\mathbf{y} | \mathbf{X})$ in (14) as an unknown mixture within the known parametric family of conditional distributions.
+Of course, both densities remain unknown here, but let the observer try to slightly temper his/her despair of complete ignorance, and mentally tie the nature's conditional distribution $\varphi^(y \mid x)$ to the parameter a that exists only in the obis treated as the completely known parametric family of conditional distributions, whereas $\Psi^(a)$, on the contrary, is assumed to be absolutely unknown.
+In other words, the observer considers $\Phi^(v|X)$ in (14) as an unknown parametric mixture of known conditional distributions.